hasithaa/bi-pocs/requiment.md

 - A settings wheel icon (⚙️) in the Ballerina Integrator header provides access to application settings
 - Clicking the settings icon opens a popup with configuration options
 - The expression masking option can be toggled from this settings popup
+- A "Reset All Forms" button allows users to clear all form values and saved expressions
 - When enabled, form fields with expressions display "expression" instead of the actual value
 - This helps simplify the form view when expressions are complex
 - Expressions are only masked when they have a value; empty fields remain unchanged